Updated April 17, 2023

-With spring around the corner, most homeowners are starting to think about exterior house projects that need to get done.
+With spring arriving, most homeowners are starting to think about exterior house projects that need to get done.

 The exterior of your home is what makes a first impression to visitors or potential buyers.
 Improving the outside of your home can improve curb appeal and increase the overall value of your property.

 A well-maintained lawn, landscaping that suits the home and your neighborhood as well as your own personal style, a nicely painted exterior, and fences, decks, or pools in good shape...all of this boosts your home's overall value.
 If you want better curb appeal, this guide can help you get inspired and show you how to improve your home's exterior without breaking the bank or losing your weekends to get it done.